 10. A crystal will begin forming the right geometric shape—a crystal matrix of the chemical.
 For sulfates, it is octahedral.

 During growth, you will see new crystal formations at the bottom of the glass and on a line; you have to remove these odd crystals.
 Or you can save it for the next time (it will be used as a solution).

 While growing, it's necessary to avoid fluctuations in temperature and solution contamination.

 Two months after, you can get a crystal similar to that in the picture.
 Take your finished crystal out of the water, wipe it with a paper towel, and cover it with colorless varnish.

 Crystals are living beings at the beginning of creation.

 — Nicola Tesla

 - Put some water in a pot and begin to boil without allowing it to come to a full boil.
 Add salt to the pot in small amounts, stirring constantly.
 You should not add the next portion of salt until the preceding portion is completely dissolved.
-Concentration of the solution should be so strong that grains of salt can't dissolve anymore.
+The concentration of the solution should be so strong that grains of salt can't dissolve anymore.

 You may notice that a crystal grows faster with the rapid cooling of the salt solution.
 In this situation, a salt crystal will form its irregular geometric shape.
-In contrast, crystals forming with gradual reduction of temperature will take more time to grow, but you'll be surprised by their perfection.
-Be careful; don't shake the glass with solution until the process is finished.
+In contrast, crystals forming with a gradual reduction of temperature will take more time to grow, but you'll be surprised by their perfection.
+Be careful; don't shake the glass with the solution until the process is finished.